1n4r1/1n4r1.github.io/_posts/2020-03-01-shellscript-syntaxcheck-shellsheck.md

 {% endhighlight %}

-#### To ignore specific rules only once
+#### To ignore specific rules only once in the code
-Put a comment like the following
+Put a directive like the following
 {% highlight shell %}
 # shellcheck disable=SC2142
 alias hischeck="history|awk '{print \$4}'|sort|uniq -c|sort -n"